Azure-Samples/azure-search-python-samples/Image-Processing/README.md

 1. Open the BFR_Sample_Rest.ipynb file in Jupyter Notebook.

-1. In the first cell, paste in the following information:
+1. In the first cell, replace the following placeholders with the values you found or created in the previous step:

    + search service endpoint
    + search service admin API key